The Legend of Lakshmi Prasad: Plot

-Story one is “The Legend of Lakshmi Prasad” which speaks about a girl who changes her village with her Idea.
-The story speaks about the society’s view on young girls.
+Story one is “The Legend of Lakshmi Prasad” which speaks about a girl who changes her village with her idea.
+The story speaks about society’s view on young girls.

 Story two is “Salam, Noni Appa”.
-It is about relationship and finding love in old age.
-It does speak about the wish of our heart is important than the society.
+It is about relationships and finding love in old age.
+It speaks the wish of a person's heart is more important than the society's.

 Story three “If the weather permits” is about women’s marriage.
 The story clearly states marry a woman only she is of perfect age irrespective of her wish or the society.

-Story four “The Sanitary Man of Sacred Land” is about a man who produces sanitary napkins for low cost.
+Story four “The Sanitary Man of Sacred Land” is about a man who produces sanitary napkins at a low cost.
 It is based on the true story of Tamil Nadu activist Arunachalam Muruganantham.
 In 2018, it has been made into a movie, Pad Man, directed by R. Balki and starring Akshay Kumar, telling how the sanitary man makes sanitary pads for his wife and solved the whole village menstrual problems at low cost.